16-18

 A Level Maths is accepted as a good general entrance qualification for most degree courses and is vital for those such as Physics, Electronics and Engineering and is strongly encouraged for courses such as Medicine and Computer Science.
 Equally, the material you will study would be useful if you intend to pursue a career in accountancy or other business management area.
 Students who completed this course have gained places on courses such as BSc (Hons) Physics, BA (Hons) Mathematics & French and BEng (Hons) Aerospace Design Engineering at institutions such as Bristol University, UWE and University of Exeter.

-Your Tutor - James Anthony
+Your Tutor - Neil Johnson

 Fees